afeique/vhd-image-format/README.md

 ## Introduction

-This paper describes the different hard disk formats supported by Microsoft Virtual PC and Virtual Server products.
-It does not explain how hard disks interface with the virtual machine, nor does it provide information about ATA (AT Attachment) hard disks or Small Computer System Interface (SCSI) hard disks.
-This paper focuses on how to store the data in files on the host file system.

 The reader should be familiar with virtual machine technology and terminology, such as the terms *guest* and *host* as used in the context of virtual machine architectures.

-The user should also be familiar with hard disk technologies and should understand how data is accessed and laid out on the physical medium.
+The user should also be familiar with hard disk technologies and should understand how data is accessed and laid out on classical magnetic platter drives.
+A brief review of this technology is provided.

 The following terminology is used in this paper:

 - **System**